 Many people are not familiar with the term tethering.
-In this brief blog post, I will thoroughly explain what is tethering and I will tell you about all the pros and cons associated with it.
+In this brief blog post, I will thoroughly explain everything you need to know about tethering and I will tell you about all the pros and cons associated with it.

 What Is Tethering?